gavinbeatty/getopt-enhanced/README.markdown

 ===============
 Gavin Beatty <gavinbeatty@gmail.com>

-getopt-enhanced: an implementation of getopt (enhanced) written in python.
-We use the getopt module and pipes.quote meaning we are very portable.
+getopt-enhanced: an implementation of the getopt (enhanced) utility written using python's getopt module.
+Meant to be used as an easy-to-install fallback if the system getopt is not good enough.
+Passes the GNU getopt -T test.

     Usage: getopt-enhanced.py [OPTIONS] [-- ARGUMENTS]